thunderbird89/esf/stories/story-knock-knock.md

 But the *Lord Cardigan* was breaking too.

 Her forward sections were gone, crushed and scattered.
-The bridge where Captain Shaw sat—where he had sat—was compressed into a space too small to contain it, every system failing simultaneously, every surface collapsing inward.
+The bridge where Captain Shaw sat - where he had sat - was compressed into a space too small to contain it, every system failing simultaneously, every surface collapsing inward.
 The middle sections were crumpling, each frame buckling as it encountered resistance, the battleship's own momentum working against her structural members.

 And then the reactor containment failed.